apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 ### Kubelet
 - Exists on master node + worker node.
 Have so many responsibilities.
 Kubelet does status checks to API-Server.
 Master node Kubelet checks
-- Does not recognize anything as a container. just Pod
+- Does not recognize anything as a container. just Pod.
+Pod is just a concept that does not acyually exists.

 ### CRD (Container Runtime Engine)
 - A container controller